-Prefabricated houses have become very popular housing options these days owing to the ease of construction and cost savings it offers.
-Moreover, these homes are available in many designs to suit the needs of the buyer.
-Let us look into the different window options that are available in prefab modular homes.
+Prefabricated houses have become a very popular housing option these days due to their ease of construction and the value they offer.
+Moreover, these homes are available in many designs to suit the unique needs of the buyer.
+The windows in a home serve to improve its design, preserve its warm or cool inside temperature, and fill its rooms with natural light.
+So, let us look into the different window options that are available in prefab modular homes.

 Single Hung Windows

-These windows will have a movable lower sash and these are an energy efficient window option for prefabricated homes.
-The only downside is that it allows only the bottom sash to open for ventilation.
-The cost of this window type is low when compared to the other types, but many users prefer those windows types that allow to open the top sash.
+These windows open at their lower sash.
+They are a solid, energy efficient window option for prefab homes.
+The only downside is that they only allow the bottom sash to open for ventilation.
+This type of window is affordable compared to other types.
+However, many home owners prefer windows that allow them to open the top sash.

 Double Hung Windows

-This type of window will have two sashes that can be moved up and down to offer natural ventilation.
+This type of window has two sashes that move up and down to offer natural ventilation.
 It’s a common trend among modular home manufacturers.
 Sliding windows and double hung windows may lead to air leaks at the sashes, decreasing the energy efficiency of the modular home.

 Note that it is not possible to install tight weather stripping in these windows, as both the sashes need to be moved freely.
 Another important thing is to have sash locks that are aligned properly to minimize air leakage and to keep the sashes tight.

 These windows are usually installed in foundation walls to offer natural ventilation and lighting to modular home basements.
-This type of window open using hinges and these windows are close to casement windows in energy efficiency.
+This type of window opens on hinges, and it rivals casement windows for energy efficiency.

-The installation of the window will determine its energy efficiency and tightness.
+The installation of the window will determine its energy efficiency and seal quality.
 This type of window is usually used in modern prefabricated houses and is available in a variety of sizes.
-You should understand that it would be difficult to open and close large hopper windows.
+However, one must note that it can be difficult to open and close larger hopper windows.